9ae/ace/wiki/vault/s.5_17.md

 civil disobidience as moral obligation for unjust systems and alws

 # and so?
-The whole down raises up against the sheriff
+The whole town raises up against the sheriff